 - Completion of at least 54 credits of undergraduate coursework;

 - Completion of sufficient experiences working with children;

 - Favorable admission interview during the IB/M application phase (not during the first-year application phase); and

 - If accepted meet the PRAXIS Core requirement as set by the State of Connecticut

 Students can apply to the Special Program in Education directly through the Common Application.
 The Supplemental Application is also available for students who will not be using the Common Application to apply to the University as well as for those who have already submitted the Common Application.
 The University does not have a preference to which application is used.

-Recommendation letters should address your current academic status, extracurricular achievements, personal qualities, and potential for future success in/contributions to the medical field and the community.
+Recommendation letters should address your current academic status, extracurricular achievements, personal qualities, and potential for future success in/contributions to the field of education and the community.
 Applicants will be asked to name their recommenders as a part of the application.
 Recommendation letters may be sent via:

 - Email to firstname.lastname@example.org.
-The subject line should read "Special Program in Medicine Recommendation."
+The subject line should read "Special Program in Education Recommendation."